• 0161 696 6170

 Stephensons Solicitors LLP Banner Image

-Our solicitors have experience of drawing up joint venture agreements in numerous industry sectors and as a result you can trust our corporate solicitors to draft a comprehensive agreement including all the necessary provisions that are required for each party’s aims and objectives to be fulfilled.
+Our solicitors have experience of drawing up joint venture agreements in numerous industry sectors, so you can trust our corporate solicitors to draft a comprehensive agreement including all the necessary provisions that are required for each party’s aims and objectives to be fulfilled.
 Whatever your requirements, we will ensure the agreement is fair to both parties by recognising the contribution made by all parties and ensuring you understand the agreement and what it is expected to achieve.

 Excellent4.6 score on Trustpilot